MrMetric/block_thingy/README.md

 If you are building for 32-bit, omit `--triplet x64-windows`.

 Next, open `projects/vc2017/block_thingy.sln` with Visual Studio.
-Choose your desired configuration and architecture and build it (Build → Build Solution, or press F6).
+Choose your desired configuration and architecture and build it (Build → Build Solution).

 ### Running